l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

 # Pocket Notes
 #### ✎ Portable Tools For Any Story ✐
-A suite of useful command-based tools including new and enhanced versions of almost every utility I released previously, all in the form of a portable lorebook card.
+A suite of useful command-based tools including new and enhanced versions of almost every utility I released previously, all in the form of series of portable lorebook cards.

 <sub>